ehanahamed/ehui/README.md

 # Ehan's UI Kit

+Notes:

+main website is uikit.ehan.dev, ehansuikit.ehan.dev should have a topmost alert with a link to the main website.

 TODO NOW:
 - mobile header
   - add `position: static` to `header` as an option to "hide header"